In brief

 There are many reasons why it might be too difficult or dangerous for people to stay in their own countries.
 For many children, women and men, they’re forced to flee from violence, war, hunger and extreme poverty, because of their sexual or gender orientation, or from the consequences of climate change or other natural disasters.
 Often people will face a combination of these difficult circumstances.

-An asylum-seeker is a person who has left their country and is seeking protection from persecution and serious human rights violations in another country, but who hasn’t yet been legally recognized as a refugee and is waiting to receive a decision on their asylum claim.
+An asylum-seeker is a person who’s left their country and is seeking protection from persecution and serious human rights violations in another country, but who hasn’t yet been legally recognised as a refugee and is waiting to receive a decision on their asylum claim.
 Seeking asylum is a human right.
 This means everyone should be allowed to enter another country to seek asylum.

 According to the Amnesty International Australia Human Rights Barometer 2022, Australians support an increase in the humanitarian refugee intake level.